wordtreefoundation/books/The Late War - Gilbert Hunt - 1817.md

 Sketches of the History of America.

 THE the voice of many years shall drop upon the  children of men ; and our children's children shall hearten unto it in the days to come.
 2 The country of Columbia is a wide extended land,  which reacheth from the north to the south, more than  eight thousand miles ; and the breadth thereof is about  three thousand.
 3 Moreover the name of the country was called after the name of a great man, who was born in a place called  Genoa ; being in Italia, on the sea-coast.
 4 His name was Christopher, sir-named Columbus
 5 As the righteous man struggleth against wickedness,  so did he against ignorance and stupidity.
 6 Nevertheless, it came to pass, hi the fourteen hundred and ninety second year of the Christian era, that he  crossed the waters of the mighty deep, a thing that had  never been known among the sons of men.
 7 And the place where he landed was an island in  the sea, nigh unto the continent of Columbia, called San  Salvador ; which, being interpreted, signifieth a place of  safety.
 8 And the place was inhabited by wild savages, and  they were naked.
 9 Now when the people heard that Columbus had  found a new land, they were astonished beyond measure, for it was many thousand miles off; moreover, some of  them strove to rob him of the honour, and he was treated  wrongfully.
 10 But his name was lifted up above his enemies, and  it shall not be lost.
 11 Now the land of Columbia is a most plentiful land,  yielding  gold and silver, and brass and iron abundantly.
 12 Likewise, all manner of creatures which are used  for food, and herbs and fruits of the earth :
 13 From the red cherry, and the rosy peach of the  north, to the lemon, and the golden orange of the south.
 14 And from the small insect, that cheateth the microscopic eye, to the huge mammoth that once moved on  the borders of the river Hudson ; on the great river  Ohio ; and even down to the country of Patagonia in  the south.
 15 Now the heighth of a mammoth is about seven  cubits and a half, and the length thereof fourteen cubits ; and the bones thereof being weighed are more than  thirty thousand shekels ; and the length of the tusks is  more than six cubits.
 16 It is more wonderful than the elephant ; and the  history thereof, is it not recorded in the book of Jefferson, the scribe ?
 17 The fierce tyger and the spotted leopard dwell  in the dark forests ; and the swift -footed deer upon  the mountains and high places.
 18 Now the number of inhabitants that are spread  over the whole continent, is more than an hundred million.
-.19 And the people of Columbia, who are independent of the tyrants of the earth, and who dwell between  the great river which is called Mississippi, in the south,  and the province of Canada in the north, being numbered, are about ten thousand times ten thousand souls.
+19 And the people of Columbia, who are independent of the tyrants of the earth, and who dwell between  the great river which is called Mississippi, in the south,  and the province of Canada in the north, being numbered, are about ten thousand times ten thousand souls.
 20 The men are comely and noble, and cowardice  hath forgot to light upon them : neither are they a superstitious people;. they are peace-makers, they love  the God of Israel, and worship him ; and there are no  idolaters amongst them.
 21 The women are passing beautiful ; they are like  unto fresh lilies ; their cheeks are like wild roses ; their  lips as a thread of scarlet; nature hath gifted them with  Roman virtue and patriotism ; and they have spread  goodness with a plentiful hand.
 22 Now it had happened in times past that the king  of .Britain had made war upon the people of Columbia,  even forty years ago.
 23 For the riches and prosperity of Columbia had  become great, and the king coveted them.
 24 And the war raged with the might of Britain,  even in the heart of the land of Columbia, for about the  space of seven years, when the army of Columbia be came triumphant ; neither could the power of Britain  conquer the sons of liberty.
 25 Accordingly a part of those who remained of  the armies of Britain returned home to the king, their  master ; but a great number refused to return, preferring a country whose mild laws are equally and righteously dispensed, and where the hard earnings of industry  are not taken away by the tax-gatherer :
 26 So there was peace throughout the United States,  and a covenant made between the nations.
 27 But the names of the wise men of the great Sanhedrim in  those days, and the names of those who  fought hard in battle, and spilt their blood in the cause  of liberty, are they not written in the books of the chronicles of those days ?
 28 Now the fatness of the land of Columbia bringeth  people from all nations to dwell therein.
 29 The people of Columbia use no persuasion, the  sacred cause of Liberty is the star of attraction ; and the time shall come when the eyes of all men  :shall be opened, and the earth shall rejoice.
 30 Their laws are wholesome, for the people are the  lawgivers, even as it was in the days of Cesar ; but they know no kings.

-chap.
+CHAP.
 XXI

 Depredations in the Chesapeake--Hayre-de-Grace  burnt by the British under Adm.
 Cockburn--attack on Crany Island--Hampton taken by the  British--outrages .

 NOW it came to pass, that the mighty fleet of Britain, which was moving round about the great Bay of  Chesapeake, committed much .evil upon the shores  thereof.
 2 And they robbed those who were defenceless, and  carried away their fatted cattle, their sheep, and all  those things which they found, and put them into the  strong ships of the king.
 3 Moreover, they burnt the dwellings of the helpless  with fire, and they accounted it sport.
 4 And the old men, the little children, and the women,  yea, the fair daughters of Columbia, were compelled to fly from the wickedness of barbarians.
 5 Even the small villages that rose beautifully on the  river side, became a prey unto them, and were consumed  by men who called themselves the mighty conquerors of  Europe.
 6 They were like hungry wolves that are never satisfied; destruction and devastation marked their footsteps 7 Now the ships of the king were commanded by a man whose name was Cockburn, 8 And it was so, that on the third day of the fifth  month, in the thirty and seventh year of the independence of the people of Columbia, 9 Cockburn, sir-named the wicked, led forth a host -of the savage men of Britain, against a pleasant village, called Havre-do~Grace, which lieth on the borders of .the Susquehanna, a noble river ; being in the state of Maryland.
 10 Now there was none to defend the place, save one man, whose sir-name was O'Neil, who came from the land of Hibernia, and him they made captive.
 11 And they came as the barbarians of the wilderness: fierceness was in their looks, cruelty was in their hearts.
 12 To the dwelling houses they put the burning brand, and plundered the poor and needy without pity such wickedness was not done even among the Philistines.